Patrick Peterson: 2016

 Peterson began the season as the starting cornerback, opposite Marcus Cooper, with full-time punt return duties being taken over by John Brown with Peterson returning sparingly throughout the season.

-On September 18, 2016, Peterson recorded four combined tackles and intercepted Jameis Winston during a 40-7 victory over the Tampa Bay Buccaneers.
-In Week 3, Peterson recorded four combined tackles and intercepted Tyrod Taylor, catching the ball with one hand during an 18-33 loss to the Buffalo Bills.
-On December 24, 2016, he collected a season-high six combined tackles in a 34-31 victory over the Seattle Seahawks.
+On September 18, 2016, Peterson recorded four combined tackles and intercepted Jameis Winston during a 40–7 victory over the Buccaneers.
+In Week 3, Peterson recorded four combined tackles and intercepted Tyrod Taylor, catching the ball with one hand during an 18–33 loss to the Buffalo Bills.
+On December 24, 2016, he collected a season-high six combined tackles in a 34–31 victory over the Seahawks.
 He recorded 51 combined tackles (45 solo), six passes deflected, and three interceptions in 16 games and 16 starts.
 On December 20, 2016, for the sixth consecutive year, Peterson was selected to be in the 2017 Pro Bowl, along with teammates Larry Fitzgerald and David Johnson.
 He was also ranked 19th by his peers on the NFL Top 100 Players of 2017 as the highest ranked cornerback.